-These tough little hardy ice plant succulents reach a height of about three to six inches.
+These tough little hardy ice plant succulents reach a height of about 3″ to 6″ inches tall.
 Individual plants spread from two to four feet in width.
 They are hardy in USDA Zones 5 -9.

-Their bloom time throughout the summer and into the fall and stay green year round in a temperate setting.
-In colder areas, foliage dies back in the winter time, but new plants will grow from seed in the spring.
+Their bloom time is throughout the summer and into the fall, and they stay green year-round in a temperate setting.
+In colder areas, the foliage dies back in the winter months, but new plants will grow from seed in the spring.

-Attractive Ice Plant Varieties or types of ice plant Include:
+Attractive Ice Plant Varieties or types of ice plants Include:

-Delosperma cooperi or Cooper’s Ice Plant the first variety introduced to the US.
+Delosperma cooperi, or Cooper’s Ice Plant, was the first variety introduced to the US.
 It produces deep purple flowers and the variety most people know.

-Ice plant Delosperma or ‘Alan’s Apricot’ an all-new hybrid available in 2016.
-It’s extremely cold-hardy, long-blooming and a variety developed by Alan Tower from Denver CO.
-It blooms vigorously throughout the summer and presents bi-colored flowers of pink/apricot.
+Ice plant Delosperma or ‘Alan’s Apricot,’ was an all-new hybrid available in 2016.
+It’s extremely cold-hardy, long-blooming, and a variety developed by Alan Tower from Denver, CO.
+Its vivid blooms grows vigorously throughout the summer and presents bi-colored flowers of pink/apricot.

-Delosperma dyeri or Red Mountain® Flame, discovered by horticulturist David Salman.
-An accidental hybrid producing large reddish-orange flowers in the springtime that literally dazzle the eyes.
+Delosperma dyeri or Red Mountain® Flame was discovered by horticulturist David Salman.
+An accidental hybrid is producing large reddish-orange flowers in the springtime that literally dazzle the eyes.
 Recommended for very hot, dry regions, and very cold hardy to zone 6.

 Delosperma brunnthaleri, or Hardy Yellow, produces masses of pretty yellow flowers.

-Delosperma ashtonii or ‘Blut’ -a long-blooming variety discovered by Kelly Grummons in Arvada CO, with striking dark green foliage and deep magenta flowers.
-The foliage puts on a show of autumn color by transitioning to a deep purple shade as the weather cools.
-Like Red Mountain, Blut is both drought and cold resistant and does well in hot, dry climates.
+Delosperma ashtonii or ‘Blut’ -a long-blooming variety discovered by Kelly Grummons in Arvada, CO, with striking dark green foliage and deep magenta flowers.
+The foliage shows an autumn color by transitioning to a deep purple shade as the weather cools.
+Like Red Mountain, Blut is both drought and cold-resistant and does well in hot, dry climates.

-Delosperma Lavender Ice – a long lived variety developed by Perennial Favorites Nurseries of Rye CO.
-Its pinkish-lavender flowers make a lovely counterpoint when mixing this plant ‘Blut’.
-Like Blut, Lavender Ice’s evergreen foliage provides deep purple autumn color.
+Delosperma Lavender Ice – a long-lived variety developed by Perennial Favorites Nurseries of Rye CO.
+Its pinkish-lavender flowers make a lovely counterpoint when mixing this plant ‘Blut.’
+Like Blut, Lavender Ice’s evergreen foliage provides a deep purple autumn color.